Canon SX420 vs Panasonic FZ80

 It is notable that the FZ80 has a hotshoe, which makes it possible to easily attach optional accessories, such as an external flash gun.
 The SX420 does not feature such an accessory-socket.

-Both the SX420 and the FZ80 are recent models that are part of the current product line-up.
-The SX420 replaced the earlier Canon SX410, while the FZ80 followed on from the Panasonic FZ70.
+The FZ80 is a recent model that features in the current product line-up of Panasonic.
+In contrast, the SX420 has been discontinued (but can be found pre-owned on eBay).
+As a replacement in the same line of cameras, the SX420 was succeeded by the Canon SX430.
 Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Canon and Panasonic websites.

 So how do things add up?
 Is there a clear favorite between the Canon SX420 and the Panasonic FZ80?
 Which camera is better?
 A synthesis of the relative strong points of each of the models is listed below.